straeb/vuln-info-backend/README.md

 ## Installation
 ### 1. Provide all necessary information in a `.env` file

 Best is to use the `CHANGEME.env` template.
-In there are are 3 blocks of cron-configs.
+In there are 3 blocks of cron-configs.
 These control the periodical matching between stored components and gathered vulnerability information.
 Newly provided information in CVE records will decrease over time, so it's not necessary to update old entries every day.
-If only two or less jobs are needed, set the others to `'0 0 31 2 *'` which is the 31th of February and will never be executed.
+If only two or fewer jobs are needed, set the others to `'0 0 31 2 *'` which is the 31st of February and will never be executed.
 ````yml
 CRON_STRING_n='* 3 * * *' # -> UNIX like time schedule:  = every day at 03:00AM
 FROM_DAYS_n='0' # -> From today...